 American Indian Partners Work to Protect Track Rock Gap

-The Track Rock Gap rock art and stone landscape sites on the Chattahoochee National Forest were created by Creek and Cherokee people beginning more than 1,000 years ago.
+The Track Rock Gap rock art and stone landscape sites on the Chattahoochee National Forest were created by the ancestors of Creek and Cherokee people beginning more than 1,000 years ago.
 The Forest Service works closely with Creek and Cherokee tribal governments to manage, protect and better understand these important, sacred ceremonial sites.

 "We know there is a fine balance in the mandates that the Forest Service has, and obligations to the general public, as well as obligations to these Federal laws, such as ARPA, and NEPA, and the National Historic Preservation Act, the Native American Graves Protection and Repatriation Act.
 So we’re here to applaud the Forest Service efforts in the protection of these cultural sites and we would like to say that we look forward to being a continuing partner with our Federal partners here such as the Forest Service and we appreciate everything they are doing.

 Tribal Historic Preservation Officer, Muscogee Creek Nation